soofapay/python-soofa/README.md

 The expected response for transaction check is  `Transaction` object with various keys and methods

-There is an additional method for getting the entire json object.
+There is an additional method for getting the entire JSON object.

 > transaction.json()